mohade09/mohade09.github.io/README.md

 ## Summary

-An experienced cloud and data architect with over 15 years of expertise in designing, developing and managing cloud solutions using AWS, Azure and GCP.
+An experienced cloud and data architect with over 15 years of expertise.
+Since last 9 years(2014) designing, developing and managing cloud solutions using AWS, Azure and GCP.
 Skilled in cloud computing, DevOps, automation,MLOps,data and analytics.
 Seeking to leverage my knowledge and skills to deliver innovative and cost-effective cloud solutions for your organization.

 ## Skills